skenderidis/terraform_lab/lab-2/README.md

     }
     ```

-1. Run the `terraform init` command to initialize a working directory containing Terraform configuration files.
+1. Run the `terraform init` command to initialize the working directory.

     ```
     terraform init
     ```

-1. Run the `terraform apply` command.
+1. Run the `terraform apply` command so that the resources get created.

     ```
     $ terraform apply